 Asthma and exercise

 You know you’re exercising properly when you’re slightly out of breath.
 But for many people with asthma, exercise can trigger their symptoms or even an asthma attack.
-Indeed, according to Asthma UK, eight out of 10 people with asthma aren’t doing enough exercise because they fear it could make their symptoms worse.
+Indeed, many people with asthma may not be doing enough exercise because they fear it could make their symptoms worse.
 Some also have a form of asthma called exercise-induced asthma, which means they only get symptoms when they are physically active.

 However, exercise is important if you have asthma, because it could help you manage your symptoms better by boosting your lung capacity.
 It also improves your fitness and stamina, which can make everyday activities a lot easier.
 If you haven’t done much exercise recently, make sure you start slowly – just five minutes to begin with – and build up gradually.
 You should expect to breathe harder and faster when you’re exercising, but if you start coughing or wheezing, if you feel very short of breath or your chest feels tight and you have difficulty speaking, stop straight away and wait at least five minutes before resuming your activity.
 Also avoid exercising outdoors during a cold snap, as breathing cold air could trigger your symptoms.
 Instead, think about exercising indoors, at home or at your local gym or leisure centre.